Secularism in Albania: Ottoman era

 During Ottoman era, Albanians were divided by religion in the Millet system in which the Muslims should use Sharia while the Christians would use Canon Law.
+However the Albanian traditional customary law remained implemented alongside those religious laws, and in the mountainous areas it has continued to direct all the aspects of the Albanian tribal society.

+Ali Pasha, the Albanian ruler of the increasingly independent Pashalik of Yanina, enforced his own laws in addition to the Sharia for Muslims and Canon for Christians, allowing only in rare cases the usage of local Albanian tribal customary laws.
+After annexing Suli and Himara into his semi-independent state in 1798, he tried to organize the judiciary in every city and province according to the principle of social equality, enforcing his laws for the entire population of his domains, Muslims and Christians.

 Albanian nationalism as it emerged wanted to overcome the religious divisions among Albanians between members of the local Sunni Muslim, Orthodox Christian, Bektashi Muslim and Roman Catholic Christian communities since the Ottomans would use religion to divide them.
 Albanian nationalists argued that divisive sectarian religious fanaticism was alien to Albanian culture, and propagated what some historians refer to as a "'civic religion' of Albanianism".
 Pashko Vasa's famous poem O moj Shqypni told Albanians to "swear an oath not to mind [lit. "look to"] church or mosque" because "the faith of the Albanian is Albanianism" (feja e shqiptarit është shqiptaria or in Feja e shqyptarit asht shqyptarija).

 Sami Frashëri in his 1899 work, "Shqipëria ç'ka qenë, ç'është dhe ç'do të bëhet", envisioned an Albania that would have no official religion and where education would be secular.

 Independence

 After Albania became Independent in 1912, the government decided that the old Ottoman laws would still be in use until the government would pass new laws.
 But it was decided that Kadis would only handle cases related to religion, while the civil cases would proceed but by state courts.
 The Albanian Constitution of 1920 had no official religion and the separation of between the state and the religious communities was in the framework of the freedom of religion.
-The 1922 Constitution first established the main contours of the model of secularism, tailored to country’s troublesome religious plurality: the state had no official religion; all religions were free; but they were excluded from any role in the system of legal jurisdiction or politics.
-In particular, the state’s claim to neutrality targeted the privileges that the Muslim majority enjoyed during the outgoing Empire.
+The 1922 Constitution first established the main contours of the model of secularism, tailored to country's troublesome religious plurality: the state had no official religion; all religions were free; but they were excluded from any role in the system of legal jurisdiction or politics.
+In particular, the state's claim to neutrality targeted the privileges that the Muslim majority enjoyed during the outgoing Empire.